Super-futures/animal-spirits/README.md

 C_lag          = (|bestTau| / τ_max) · max(0, bestR)
 ```

 C_lag encodes *confident phase offset*: near-zero when the best-fit lag is weakly corroborated, non-zero only when a phase offset is both large and well-supported.
-Lag sign is preserved separately (negative = E leads, positive = M leads) and encoded visually as ring colour on the coupling planes.
+Lag sign is preserved separately (negative = E leads, positive = M leads) and encoded visually as ring colour.

 ### Ψ — rendering instrument